-Figure 3: Touschek Lifetime at different beam energies.
+Figure 3:Touschek Lifetime at different beam energies.

 Each curve refers to an energy value, ranging from 100 MeV (the lowest) up to 800 MeV in 100 MeV steps.
 Given the design charge per bunch at each energy, the shortest beam lifetime is larger than 2 hours for 100 MeV.

-Of course a tracking of Touschek lost particles, taking into account the dynamic aperture and the real lattice for each energy will be performed.
-However even with a 30 minute short lifetime at the lowest operating energy, a gain in integrated luminosity will come from the possibility to inject in less than 5 minutes with the detector on, by keeping low the injection background rate.
+Of course a tracking of Touschek lost particles, taking into account the dynamic aperure and the real lattice at each energy will be performed.
+However even with a 30 min lifetime at the lowest operating energy, a gain in integrated luminosity could come from the possibility of inject in less than 5 minutes with the detector on, if the injection background rate can be kept low.

-4.3.
-Beam-Beam
+2.3 Beam-Beam